Locomotive: Alternating current

-In 1896, Oerlikon installed the first commercial example of the system on the Lugano Tramway.
+In 1896, Oerlikon installed the first commercial system on the Lugano Tramway.
 Each 30-tonne locomotive had two 110 kW motors run by three-phase 750 V 40 Hz fed from double overhead lines.
-Three-phase motors run at constant speed and provide regenerative braking, and are well suited to steeply graded routes, and the first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf—Thun line, Switzerland.
+Three-phase motors run at constant speed and provide regenerative braking, and are well suited to steeply graded routes.
+The first main-line three-phase locomotives were supplied by Brown (by then in partnership with Walter Boveri) in 1899 on the 40 km Burgdorf—Thun line, Switzerland.
 The first implementation of industrial frequency single-phase AC supply for locomotives came from Oerlikon in 1901, using the designs of Hans Behn-Eschenburg and Emil Huber-Stockar; installation on the Seebach-Wettingen line of the Swiss Federal Railways was completed in 1904.
 The 15 kV, 50 Hz 345 kW, 48 tonne locomotives used transformers and rotary converters to power DC traction motors.

 Italian railways were the first in the world to introduce electric traction for the entire length of a main line rather than just a short stretch.
-The 106 km Valtellina line was opened on 4 September 1902, designed by Kandó and a team from the Ganz works.
+The 106 km Valtellina line was opened on 4 September 1902 and was designed by Kandó and a team from the Ganz works.
 The electrical system was three-phase at 3 kV 15 Hz.
-The voltage was significantly higher than used earlier and it required new designs for electric motors and switching devices.
+The voltage was significantly higher than that used earlier, necessitating new designs for electric motors and switching devices.
 The three-phase two-wire system was used on several railways in Northern Italy and became known as "the Italian system".
-Kandó was invited in 1905 to undertake the management of Società Italiana Westinghouse and led the development of several Italian electric locomotives.
+Kandó was invited in 1905 to manage Società Italiana Westinghouse and led the development of several Italian electric locomotives.